|Style||Fully Escorted & Guided

 Conclude your temple tour at Wat Benchamabophit, also known as the "Marble Temple' because of its abundance of white Italian marble.
 Breakfast & lunch provided.

-Optional Excursion: Explore the Damnoen Saduak market and the bridge over the River Kwai.
+Optional Excursion: Damnoen Saduak Floating Market & Bridge over the River Kwai.
+Explore the Damnoen Saduak market and the bridge over the River Kwai.
 Begin in the Ratchaburi province with boat ride along the canal to see the colorful Damnoen Saduak Floating Market, bustling with boats and vendors selling tropical fruits and other delights.

 Continue to Kanchanaburi where you'll enjoy lunch at a local restaurant overlooking the historic bridge over the River Kwai, part of the infamous Death Railway built by the Japanese using Allied prisoners of war during World War II.

 Visit the JEATH Museum, whose name is an acronym for the five main countries from which workers on the construction of the railway came from: Japan, England, Australia, Thailand and Holland.
 At the museum, you'll learn more about life in the camps, the building of the bridge, and the more than 8,000 POWs who died during construction.
 Return to Bangkok this evening.
-This optional excursion can only be purchased locally ($110 per person).
-Breakfast provided.
+This optional excursion must be purchased locally.

-Optional Excursion: Visit the Grand Palace, which for about 150 years functioned as the home of the King and his court as well as the entire administrative seat of government.
+Optional Excursion: Grand Palace & Emerald Buddha.
+Visit the Grand Palace, which for about 150 years functioned as the home of the King and his court as well as the entire administrative seat of government.
 Within its grounds, you'll also visit the Temple of the Emerald Buddha (Wat Phra Kaew) built to house a large Buddha image carved from a solid piece of green jadite (jasper).
-This optional excursion can only be purchased locally ($55 per person).
+This optional excursion must be purchased locally.

-Optional Excursion: Tonight, enjoy a visual extravaganza at the Ratchada Grand Theatre, one of the biggest stages in the world.
+Optional Excursion: Siam Niramit Show with Dinner.
+Tonight, enjoy a visual extravaganza at the Ratchada Grand Theatre, one of the biggest stages in the world.
 Travel back in time through the Kingdom of Siam and experience Thai history and culture during this spectacular show.
-This optional excursion can only be purchased locally ($56 per person).
-Breakfast provided.
+This optional excursion must be purchased locally.

 Day 11: Bangkok/USA.
 Bid farewell to Thailand today as you transfer to the airport to board your return flight to the USA via Taipei.
 Or, take advantage of your already-included international airfare and join our optional extension to Phuket Island, Thailand's most famous resort island!
 Breakfast provided.